SYLan2019/SDHI_Tracker/README.md

 # SDHI_Tracker
 Sequence-Based Object Tracker with Denoising and Historical Information

-# Please unzip ARTrack-main.rar first, all the code is in this compressed file.
+# Please unzip ARTrack-main.rar first, all the codes are in this compressed file.

 ## Installation environment